 International Association of Dance Medicine and Science

 Marilyn specializes in finding solutions to complex physical issues that have confounded the traditional medical approach.
-She jokingly refers to herself as "Obi-wan", as many clients come to see her after other methods haven't been successful.
+She jokingly refers to herself as "Obi-wan", as many clients come to see her after other treatment methods were unsuccessful in dealing with their chronic pain.
 She excels in working with clients who require detailed attention to specific issues, be they orthopedic, muscular, or neurological in nature.
-In addition to working with standard issues such as chronic back, hip or knee pain, she has success working with traumatic brain injury, multiple sclerosis, Parkinson's disease and stroke.
-She is available for private or partner lessons and consultations both at her home studio in Peekskill, NY and also in New York City.
+In addition to working with standard issues such as chronic back, hip or knee pain, she has success working with traumatic brain injury, multiple sclerosis, Parkinson's disease, stroke, and Cerebral Palsy.
+She is available for private or partner lessons and consultations both at her studio in Peekskill, NY and also in New York City.

 Marilyn's personal experience doing Pilates in a post-rehabilitation setting sold her on the benefits of Pilates, particularly in muscular strengthening and alignment.
 After her dance career came to an end, due in large part to many long-standing injuries she became certified with the American Council on Exercise as a Personal Trainer in 2000, and completed her Stott Pilates Comprehensive Instructor Training Program in 2003.
 In 2015 she became a Pilates Method Alliance Certified Pilates Trainer, and in 2017 became a Teacher Trainer for Pilates Academy International.
-Additionally, in 2016 she became a Neurokinetic Therapist, having completed Levels One and Two training, which has had the most dramatic effect on they way she works with clients.
+Additionally, in 2016 she began studying David Weinstock's Neurokinetic Therapy.
+Nuerokinetic Therapy has been the single-most successful rehabilitation modality she has ever tried in her long journey to recovery and wellness.
+Its intensive focus on correcting and strengthening the core dovetails perfectly with the goals of Pilates.
+Having now completed all levels of training in NKT, this additional modality has had a dramatic positive effect on they way she works with clients.

 "There are a lot of people I could go to for Pilates, but Marilyn [at Pilates On Hudson] is the one I trust with my issues" -Liz M., Club Fit PT